MiddleHero/Portfolio-Website/README.md

 Portfolio Website:
-A Place Where I Can Showcase My Projects as well as information about myseslf.
+A Place Where I Can Showcase My Projects And Myseslf.

-Made Using Nextjs and Shadcn

 To Do List:
-Add Animations
-Add Project Cards
 Add Spotify Widgets
 Add Cal.com Widget